 You might have heard a lot about the 401k rollover and how it is a great benefit for retirement planning.
-A rollover allows you to take money out of your 401k and use it to fund your retirement, and it is a great benefit for saving money in your retirement, as well.
+A rollover allows you to take money out of your 401k.
+And use it to fund your retirement, as a great benefit for saving money in your retirement, as well.
 But how do you know when to rollover a 401k?

 Roth vs. Traditional